µTorrent Community

 This sticky is here to address all developers using the WebUI API to communicate with µTorrent:

-For those of you that don't know what the token authentication system is in µTorrent, please read this Trac wiki.
+For those of you that don't know what the token authentication system is in µTorrent, please read this Github wiki.
 Basically, token authentication was implemented as a measure to protect µTorrent users from CSRF attacks.
 Unless the WebUI API reliant application is token authentication aware, enabling webui.token_auth in µTorrent will break backwards compatibility with applications.

 Sadly, after a short audit of some of the more popular projects that I was able to test, I have yet to see any projects besides Directrix's WebUI, davidraso's iPhone UI, and my own MiniUI support token authentication properly (as of this writing).
 Keep in mind that the token authentication system has been implemented in µTorrent for well over a year now, so it's not as if this is a new development.